 - Threat Level: Low to Medium

 This reminds us a bit of a song from when we were kids, but waterspouts are certainly not as friendly as a kid’s song.
 Rather, they are capable of intense damage.
-They are essentially columnar vortexes that tend to appear as a funnel-shaped cloud over a body of water.
+They are essentially columnar vortexes that tend to appear as funnel-shaped clouds over a body of water.
 It’s almost like a water tornado, but they are not exactly as powerful as the land version normally.

-They usually are connected to one of three types of cloud: Cumulus congestus, Cumuilform, or Cumulonimbus.
+They usually are connected to one of three types of cloud: Cumulus congestus, Cumuliform, or Cumulonimbus.
 Due to not being a supercell tornado on the water, they will usually show up and weaken relatively fast.
 That is unless they are given a shot of adrenaline by something known as a Mesocyclone.
 They’re usually what it takes to see a waterspout suck up water.